TomJGooding/.github/README.md

 ## Contributing

+Thank you for your interest in contributing to this project!

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-There are many ways in which you can participate in this project, for example:
+There are many ways in which you can participate in this project, including some that don't require you to write a single line of code.

 - Report a bug
 - Request a feature
-- Write technical documentation, for users and contributors
+- Write documentation, for users and contributors
 - Contribute to the codebase

 If you're looking for a way to contribute, you can scan through the existing issues for something to work on.

-When ready, check out the Contributing Guidelines for detailed instructions.
+Please take a moment to read the [Contribution Guidelines](CONTRIBUTING.md), to help make the process easy and effective for everyone involved.

 ## Contributors